Iress/es6-style-guide/README.md

     ```

   <a name="es6-template-literals"></a>
-  - [6.4](#6.4) <a name='6.4'></a> When programmatically building up strings, use template strings instead of concatenation.
+  - [6.4](#6.4) <a name='6.4'></a> When programmatically building up strings, use [_.sprintf](http://epeli.github.io/underscore.string/#sprintf-string-format-arguments-gt-string) instead of template strings or concatenation.

-  > Why?
-Template strings give you a readable, concise syntax with proper newlines and string interpolation features.
+  > Why? printf formatting gives you a readable, concise syntax with proper newlines and string interpolation features, and is compatible with gettext-style translation libraries.

     ```javascript
     // bad